 The building and other assets were transferred to the academy on conversion.
 The land is leased from the local authority for 125 years.
-We are still waiting for the valuation of the land.
 Other assets have been included in the financial statements at a best estimate, taking into account purchase price and remaining useful lives.